krukmat/SmartBott/README.md

 # SmartBott

-This project utilizes an Arduino board with Bluetooth Low Energy (BLE) capabilities and a VL53L0X sensor to create a smart bottle counter.
+This project utilizes a Seeed Studio XIAO board based on the nRF52840 chipset, along with a VL53L0X sensor, to create a smart bottle counter.
 The code provided in `main.ino` implements the functionality of the smart bottle counter.

 ## Prerequisites

 To run this code, you will need the following components:

-- Arduino board (with BLE support)
+- Seeed Studio XIAO board (based on the nRF52840 chipset)
 - VL53L0X sensor
 - ArduinoBLE library
 - VL53L0X library

-Make sure the required libraries are installed before uploading the code to your Arduino board.
+Make sure the required libraries are installed before uploading the code to your Seeed Studio XIAO board.

 ## Setup

-1. Connect the VL53L0X sensor to the Arduino board according to the pin configuration in the code.
+1. Connect the VL53L0X sensor to the Seeed Studio XIAO board according to the pin configuration in the code.
-2. Connect the Arduino board to your computer via USB.
+2. Connect the Seeed Studio XIAO board to your computer via USB.
 3. Open the `main.ino` file in the Arduino IDE or your preferred code editor.
-4. Upload the code to the Arduino board.
+4. Upload the code to the Seeed Studio XIAO board.

 ## Functionality